Pros and Cons of Credit Cards

 Cons of Credit Cards

 1. Interest rates on credit cards are usually exorbitantly high.
-They are commonly a more expensive way of borrowing money when you compare them with other methods, such as taking out a personal loan.
+They are generally a much more expensive way of borrowing money when you compare them with other methods, such as taking out a personal loan.

 2. As with all electronic methods of payment, your card can be used to defraud you by unscrupulous people, or can be employed as a tool for identity theft.